FOR IMMEDIATE RELEASE

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponent for the measure, Stephen Hicks, must collect the signatures of 585,407 registered voters (eight percent of the total votes cast for governor in the November 2014 general election) in order to qualify it for the November 2016 ballot.
-The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by March 15, 2016.
-The proponent can be reached at email@example.com.
+The proponents of the measure, Dave Hodges, John Lee, and Michael Grafton, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the November 2016 ballot.
+The proponents have 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by August 22, 2016.
+The proponents can be reached at email@example.com.
 No phone number was provided.